Telecominfraproject/oopt-tai/README.md

 * attr_count and attr_list.
 A list of attributes which will be set upon the module object when it is created.
 This can be used to override the default attribute values for a module.
-* notification functions.
-A pointer to a list of function pointers in the adapter host which the adapter can call to notify the adapter host of changes in status of the module.

 The attr_list supplied on the `create_module()` function call must contain a `TAI_MODULE_ATTR_LOCATION` attribute.
 This attribute defines which module is